Starbucks Prepaid Visa Review

 By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 Starbucks offers a prepaid Visa debit card that allows you to earn extra “Stars” in the Starbucks Rewards program.
 This is one of two cards that Starbucks offers in partnership with Chase, the other being the Starbucks Visa credit card that has an annual fee but greater rewards than this prepaid card.
-If you don’t know, a prepaid card differs from a credit card in that with a prepaid card you are actually loading money onto a card and then spending your own money, versus a credit card where you are spending the bank’s money and then having to pay it back.
+If you don’t know, a prepaid card differs from a credit card in that a prepaid card requires you to load money onto the card and then you’re spending your own money, versus a credit card where you are spending the bank’s money and then having to pay it back.

 Virtually No Fees

 Unlike many prepaid cards, the Starbucks Prepaid Visa has no monthly fees, no annual fees, no reload fee, almost no fees at all.
 The only times you would be charged a fee are if you use it outside the United States (3% fee on international purchases), if you need a replacement card (new card costs $5), or if you have legal issues that involve some government entity coming after the money on that card (fee varies).

 You earn 1 rewards Star for every $10 you spend with this card.
 Because it takes 150 Stars to get a free Starbucks drink or food item, you’d have to spend $1500 with this card just to get almost any Starbucks drink for free.
 (Though, to be fair, you can redeem Stars for some smaller perks like free bakery at smaller redemption amounts.
 Plus, of course, you could be earning other Starbucks Stars with your other spending at Starbucks that doesn’t involve this card.)